doasync/cached-effect/README.md

 }, [])
 ```

 #### `usePending` hook

-If you need to show a spinner for example, you can use `usePending` hook
+To show a spinner, for example, you can use `usePending` hook
 to get current pending status (true/false):

 ```js